If you do not feel able to speak for yourself, you can have someone to speak on your behalf; this is also known as 'advocacy'.

 Find an advocate

-Local organisations who offer an advocy service can be found via Connect to support York.
+Local organisations which offer an advocacy service can be found on Live Well York.

 Deprivation of Liberty Standards (DoLS) and Mental Capacity